react2svelte/image-gallery/README.md

 ### Demo

-You can also have a look at the [demo page](https://react2svelte.github.io/image-gallery/) of the package.
+You can also have a look at the [demo page](https://react2svelte.github.io/image-gallery/) of the package, it allows setting library settings interactively.
 To run it locally:

 ```
 git clone https://github.com/react2svelte/image-gallery.git